ubc-library-rc/creating-xml-files-in-oxygen/content/oxygen.md

   https://github.com/ubc-library-rc/creating-xml-files-in-oxygen/blob/main/OSCAR.xml

 Congratulation!
 You successfully created your first xml file!
-There are so many more things to explore about xml and Text Encoding.
-Find links in the "Resources" Section!
+There are so many more things to explore about xml and text tncoding.
+Get inspired in the "Resources" Section!